Search results for:

-For the purposes of this guide, to filter all of the mail to which Apache SpamAssassin has assigned a spam score of five or higher, enter +++++ in the text box.
+For this guide, to filter all of the mail to which Apache SpamAssassin has assigned a spam score of five or higher, enter +++++ in the text box.

-Step Ten: The spam score is counter intuitive, so the lower the spam score, the more aggressive the spam filter will be.
-A spam score of 1 for example is much more aggressive than a spam score of 5 so it is important to monitor the messages that are being marked as spam for any false positives.
-A spam score of 10 should allow most email to not be marked as spam although the results may vary and it is important to monitor this closely to ensure any emails you need to receive are not being marked as spam
+Step Ten: The spam score is counterintuitive, so the lower the spam score, the more aggressive the spam filter will be.
+A spam score of 1, for example, is much more aggressive than a spam score of 5, so it is important to monitor the messages that are being marked as spam for any false positives.
+A spam score of 10 should allow most emails not to be marked as spam, although the results may vary, and it is important to monitor this closely to ensure any emails you need to receive are not being marked as spam.

-Step Eleven: Select Deliver to folder from the menu in the Actions section
+Step Eleven: Select Deliver to the folder from the menu in the Actions section

 Step Twelve: Click the Browse button to select the folder to which you wish to send your spam email and to see a list of all available folders